onevcat/Hedwig/README.md

 #### I cannot send mails with Gmail SMTP.

-> Gamil uses an application specific password.
+> Gmail uses an application specific password.
 You need to create one and use the specified password when auth.
 See [this](https://support.google.com/accounts/answer/185833?hl=en).

 #### I need to add/set some additonal header in the mail.

-> Both `Mail` and `Attachment` accpects customizing header fields.
+> Both `Mail` and `Attachment` accept customizing header fields.
 Pass your headers as `additionalHeaders` when creating the mail or attachment and Hedwig will handle it.

 #### Can I use it in iOS?